 - 2 tsp Hungarian sweet paprika

 - 2 tsp kosher salt to taste

 Gather all ingredients before starting recipe.

-Add tomato wedges to onion and pepperoni, toss to combine, sauté until the tomatoes have started to let out some of their juices, about 5-6 minutes.
+- Reduce heat to medium and add the tomato wedges and stir to combine.
+Sauté until the tomatoes have started to let out some of their juices, about 5-6 minutes.
 If the mixture looks dry, add a little water, 1/4 cup at a time.

-Add one whole hot banana pepper, the sliced peppers , paprika and salt and toss to combine, reduce heat to medium low and cover the pan with a lid and cook covered for about 10-15 minutes.
-The mixture should be cooking at a gentle simmer, check periodically to make sure that the mixture is cooking evenly, no need to stir.
+- Add the sliced 6 medium Hungarian white peppers , cover the pan with a lid and cook for about 15 minutes.
+The mixture should be cooking at a gentle simmer.
+Check periodically to make sure that the mixture is cooking evenly, no need to stir.

-Sprinkle 1/3 cup rice (or more if there is lots of juice) over the top of the peppers, and combine, making sure that the rice is folded into the juices.
+- Sprinkle 1/3 cup white rice uncooked (or more if there is lots of juice) over the top of the peppers and combine, making sure that the rice is folded into the juices.
 Cover with a lid and cook for a further 10-15 minutes or until the rice is cooked.

 Lecho is best made from Hungarian white peppers, but these peppers are not available everywhere.
 I have used cubanelle peppers in the past as they have a similar color and mild flavor.
 I would consider this a close second choice, although you would have to reduce the cooking time as cubanelle peppers have thinner flesh than the white peppers.
 I have also seen yellow bell peppers used, but these peppers have a much thicker flesh than the white peppers and also have a sweet flavor.
 When cooked, whichever pepper is used, the peppers should be soft but not mushy.
 In addition, the color and the taste of the Hungarian white pepper is what makes this dish a Hungarian classic so dark green peppers such as bell peppers or poblano peppers may taste delicious but would not resemble Lecho.